 Let’s talk about bacon.
-It is not typically a health food, especially not the kind we’re used to, but if you look for bacon that is uncured (no synthetic nitrates and nitrites), antibiotic- and hormone-free, you’ll be okay tossing it in your salad.
+It is not typically a health food, especially not the kind we’re used to, but if you look for bacon that is uncured (no synthetic nitrates and nitrites), antibiotic- and hormone-free, you’ll be okay tossing it in your salad (and if you can’t find that, it’s not a huge deal, it’s just a salad garnish).
 Studies show that saturated fat can actually be good for you, but it must come from a good source (read The Big Fat Surprise for more revelatory info).

 As for the remaining ingredients, they’ve all been chosen for their aid in digestion: